Jeff Judkins

-Jeff Reed Judkins (born March 23, 1956) is a retired American professional basketball player and coach.
+Jeff Reed Judkins (born March 27, 1956) is an American former professional basketball player and coach.
 He coached the Brigham Young University (BYU) Cougars women's basketball team from 2001 to 2022, after serving as their assistant coach in 2000–01.
-A 6'6", 185-lb shooting guard, he played college basketball at the University of Utah from 1974 to 1978 and had a career in the NBA from 1978 to 1983.
+A 6'6", 185-lb shooting guard, he played college basketball for the Utah Utes from 1974 to 1978 and had a career in the NBA from 1978 to 1983.

 Early life and education

 Born in Salt Lake City, Judkins attended Highland High School, where his jersey no. 34 was retired in February 2006.
 He was all-state in football, baseball as well as basketball.
 After high school, he played with the University of Utah under Utes head coach Jerry Pimm.

 Professional playing career

 Judkins was selected by the Boston Celtics with the 8th pick in the 2nd round of the 1978 NBA draft (he was Boston's second pick in that draft after Hall-of-Famer Larry Bird.)
+He would be the last Celtic to wear #32 before the arrival of Kevin McHale.
 As well as playing for the Celtics, Judkins spent time with the Utah Jazz, Detroit Pistons and Portland Trail Blazers.
 He holds career averages of 5.4 points, 1.6 rebounds and 1.0 assist per game.